Thursday, March 21, 2024

 The Lodge is set in a fenced area, making it relatively safe for children to play within these bounds.
 In this fenced area are some Nyala that prefer the safety of this area and have become particularly tame.

 From here there are open views into the bush with a strategically placed water hole, where a parade of animals visit during the day.
-Appropriately splaced swing chairs for guest's enjoyment of this spectacle.
+Appropriately placed swing chairs for guest's enjoyment of this spectacle.

 This Lodge is well appointed, with all necessary cooking and dining appliances, utensils, cutlery and crockery, with barbecue / braai options to suite.
+There is good WiFi too.

 A very competent cook is available to assist with the meals.
 She turned our meagre offerings into a gourmet treat.
 There are staff to service the accommodation, cleaning and the providing of the Boma fire too in the evening.

 Now where this Lodge differs from the normal self-catering venues, is that guided game drives are included, late afternoons into the evenings and early mornings.
 One may not drive oneself within the game reserve except for access to the lodge.
 I have been visiting game reserves and various Lodges for many years, but I find that I enjoy and learn so much from these enthusiastic Wildlife Specialist Guides employed by the private Lodges.
 The owners of Zebra Hills Safai Lodge have selected and work with truly excellent staff.
+Our guide was a most proficient birder and what with this game reserve being a birder's Mecca with some 434 species for an enthusiast to try and find, he was after anything new for me, as well as giving us time to just enjoy the birdlife.

-Being a sole use venue, one is able to adjust meal and drive times (to a point) to suite ones selves.
-We opted to take our expert guide’s advice re early departures, to make the most of the best times of day for possible sightings and the light, for photographic advantage.
+Being a sole use venue, one is able to adjust meal and drive times (to a point) to suite one's selves.
+We opted to take our expert guide’s advice re early morning departures, to make the most of the best times of day for possible sightings and the light, for photographic advantage.

 One does not have to go off road and only when absolutely necessary.